 For one U.S. big-box retail client, we noticed that back-to-school Spanish website traffic picked up during the second week in July.
 August traffic is surging.
 Due to the numerous product categories the retailer offers-from clothes to appliances-this spike in traffic represents less than 5% of the site's total traffic, but it's still led to sales and conversions.

 There are many ways to further boost traffic, engagement and sales.
 Our recommendation: Big-box retailers serving Hispanics with Spanish-language sites should create and actively promote back-to-school themed landing pages for supplies, clothing and electronics.

 For fashion e-retailers, back-to-school season can account for surges of 25% higher traffic to Spanish websites, we’ve found.
 That higher engagement can lead to more conversions through savvy promotions.
 Our recommendation: double-down on sales events.
 One MotionPoint sportswear client saw a 13% increase in transactions and 14% in revenue by simply offering a back-to-school discount.

 Regardless of your retail vertical, offer marketing and promotional messaging for U.S. Hispanics that resonates.
-For a translated website, this requires crafting localized content that illustrates your company’s understanding of their needs.
+For a translated website, this requires crafting localised content that illustrates your company's understanding of their needs.